seanshen-acuni/NYCU/BFS/README.md

 - Support diagonal movements
 - Add visualization of the maze and path

+## Contributing
+Contributions are welcome!

+1. Fork this repository
+2. Create a new branch: git checkout -b feature/my-feature
+3. Commit your changes
+4. Open a Pull Request

 ## Authors and Acknowledgment
 Author: Sean Shen (沈昱翔)